Oscar and Jan Francke ISA Student Research Fund

 4. LITERATURE CITED

 5. BUDGET showing (in detail) how award money would be used in the proposed research.
-If you choose to show the entire cost of the project, be sure to indicate how the grant money would be used.
+If you choose to show the entire cost of the project, be sure to indicate specifically how the grant money would be used.

 Proposals should be submitted as email attachments to Dr. Yael Lubin, Committee Chair email@example.com